Position: Professor; Coordinator of Major Ensembles

 Address: 1041 Moore Musical Arts Center

-Dr. Kenneth Thompson currently serves as associate professor and chair of music education in the College of Musical Arts at Bowling Green State University in Bowling Green, Ohio.
-His responsibilities include conducting ensembles in the band area, teaching graduate conducting and repertoire and undergraduate instrumental methods.
-Additionally, he serves on the conducting staff of both the Detroit Symphony Orchestra where he directs the Detroit Symphony Orchestra Civic Wind Symphony and the DSO Civic Philharmonic Orchestra, and the Toledo Symphony Orchestra, where he serves as Artistic Director of the Toledo Symphony Youth Orchestras and Conductor of the TYO Philharmonic.
+Dr. Kenneth Thompson currently serves as professor and coordinator of major ensembles in the College of Musical Arts at Bowling Green State University in Bowling Green, Ohio.
+His responsibilities include conducting ensembles in the band area, teaching graduate and undergraduate conducting and repertoire and working closely with music education students.
+Additionally, he serves on the conducting staff of the Detroit Symphony Orchestra’s Wu Family Academy where he directs the DSO Civic Wind Symphony and the CYE Philharmonic Orchestra.
 A graduate of Limestone College (SC) with a double major in music education and trumpet, Thompson received a master's degree in music education and doctorate in conducting from The University of Iowa.
-Prior to his BGSU appointment, he held the position of associate conductor with the St. Louis Wind Symphony and Chamber Winds, and now serves as Principal Guest Conductor.
-He has conducted performances for numerous regional conventions, live radio broadcasts and multiple CD recordings.
+Previous professional appointments include Artistic Director and Conductor of the Toledo Symphony Youth Orchestras and associate conductor of the St. Louis Wind Symphony and Chamber Winds.
+He has conducted performances of numerous world premieres, commissions and for multiple professional conferences, radio broadcasts and recordings.